osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 | `/etc/grid-security/grid-mapfile`     | Admin    | Map DNs           |
 | `/etc/grid-security/voms-mapfile`     | Admin    | Map VOs           |
 | `/usr/share/osg/voms-mapfile-default` | OSG      | Map VOs (default) |

+!!! warning
+    `/usr/share/osg/voms-mapfile-default` is not meant to be edited and will be overwritten on upgrades.
+    All VO mappings can be overridden by editing the above files in `/etc/grid-security`.

 ### Manual Configuration